cstuartroe/teko/docs/Type-System.md

 code and infer that a type error is impossible, then that block of code should pass the type checker, and the Teko type checker is willing to go to fairly great lengths to try to attain this goal.

+## A note on type equality

+Throughout this document, when I refer to a type being a *subtype* of another, this includes the possibility that they are equal types.
+This is because, within the logic of Teko's structural typing, one type is a subtype of another iff all instances of the first type may be used wherever an instance of the second type is required.

+Similarly, one type being a *supertype* of another includes the possibility that they are equal.

+Indeed, all Teko types are both a supertype and a subtype of themselves, and the Teko type checker's test of type equality is whether a type is both a supertype and a subtype of another.

 ## Kinds of types

 Teko sports at least five kinds of types: object types, function types, tuple types, union types,